silnrsi/font-scheherazade/documentation/source/honorifics.md

 fontversion: 4.300
 ---

 Unicode has a number of honorific ligatures.
 The below chart should aid in understanding in what context they should be used.
 As new characters, applications may have problems with rendering them in right-to-left text.
-In some cases, you can correct reading order problems by inserting a Right-to-Left mark (U+200F) after the honorific ligature.
+In some cases, you can correct reading order problems by inserting U+200F RIGHT-TO-LEFT MARK after the honorific ligature.

 To view the simplified alternate glyphs and for instructions in accessing the simplified alternate glyphs, see the [Features](features.md) document.